vingkan/wellsfargochallenge/README.md

 # Approach

 ## Steps
+* Create a list of words to ignore during analysis
+* Populate a word map with all other words and their number of occurrences
-* Generate a baseline of the frequency of key words
+* Generate a baseline for the frequency of key words from the word map
+* Give each social media sample an "intermediate" classification based on the word from the sample with the lowest baseline frequency
+* Create a word map for each sample
+* Run group analysis
+* Decision tree to determine treshold for word frequency

 # Roaming Thoughts
 * How might we determine the topic of a social media item without using words that were not in it?